ProtoSchool/phoenix/CODE_OF_CONDUCT.md

 ## Enforcement & Reporting Procedure

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the chapter organizing team at Chapter organizers (mailto:eosArizona@gmail.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the chapter organizing team at [eosArizona@gmail.com](mailto:eosArizona@gmail.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The chapter organizing team is obligated to maintain confidentiality with regard to the reporter of an incident.